Your guide to choosing a lift pass this season

 - Skiing/riding the green runs and beginner area

-We suggest getting a learner pass, which gives you a full day access to the conveyor lifts at Cardrona, plus one trip on McDougall’s Chondola to the top of the mountain.
+We suggest getting a Learner Pass (available for purchase at end of April), which gives you a full day of access to the conveyor lifts at Cardrona, plus one trip on McDougall’s Chondola to the top of the mountain.

 - Skiing/riding blue runs